The Devil Wears Prada (film): Cultural impact and legacy

-In 2016, around the 10th anniversary of the film's release, Vanity Fair did a rundown of some Independence Day weekend movie box results from the previous 15 years, noting how some better-remembered films had been bested by films that have not stood the test of time.
-It called Superman Returns' win over The Devil Wears Prada the "most ironic" of these victories. "[T]he degree to which The Devil Wears Prada has penetrated pop culture needs no explanation–as does the degree to which Superman Returns didn't."
-In 2025, it was one of the films voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century," finishing at number 111.
+In 2016, Vanity Fair noted how some better-remembered films had been bested by films that have not stood the test of time.
+It called Superman Returns' win over The Devil Wears Prada the "most ironic" of these victories.
+In 2025, it was voted for the "Readers' Choice" edition of The New York Times list of "The 100 Best Movies of the 21st Century", finishing at number 111.

-The cast's opinions on why the movie has endured differ.
-Hathaway told Variety that she thinks many people relate to Andy's predicament of working for someone who seems impossible to please.
-"Everybody has had an experience like this."
-Tucci did not believe specific explanations were necessary.
-"It's a fucking brilliant movie ...
-The brilliant movies become influential, no matter what they are about."

 Cast

-In its anniversary story, Variety argued that it had benefited all three of its lead actresses.
-In addition to Streep's record-setting Oscar nomination, the magazine observed, it had proven that she could be a box-office draw by herself, opening doors up for her to be cast as a lead in later summer movies such as Mamma Mia!
+Variety argued that the film had benefited all three of its lead actresses.
+It had proven that Streep could be a box-office draw by herself, opening doors for her to lead in summer movies such as Mamma Mia!
 (2008) and Julie & Julia (2009).
-For Hathaway, it was her first leading role in a film intended for an adult audience.
-Subsequent producers were impressed that she had held her own playing opposite Streep, which led eventually to her being cast in more serious roles like Rachel Getting Married (2008) and Les Misérables (2012), for which she won an Oscar.
-"I think what people saw was promising—it made people want to see more."
+For Hathaway, it was her first leading role in a film for an adult audience.
+Subsequent producers were impressed that she had held her own playing opposite Streep, which led to her being cast in more serious roles like Rachel Getting Married (2008) and Les Misérables (2012), for which she won an Oscar.

-Hathaway believes that Blunt's career took off because of her role.
-"I've never witnessed a star being born before," Hathaway says.
-"That's the first time I watched it happen."
-Blunt agrees that it was "a night and day change" for her—the day after the film was released, she told Variety, the staff at the coffee shop she had been going to for breakfast every morning in Los Angeles suddenly recognized her.
+Hathaway believes that Blunt's career took off because of her role, saying "I've never witnessed a star being born before."
+Blunt agrees that it was "a night and day change" for her — the day after the film was released, she told Variety, the staff at the coffee shop she had been going to for breakfast every morning in Los Angeles suddenly recognized her.
 Even ten years later, people still quote her lines from the film back to her at least once a week, she says.

+Despite the fashion industry's fears that cooperating with the film's production would cause exile from Vogue, both Hathaway and Streep appeared multiple times on the magazine's cover afterward.